 Perfect for beginners as well as those with some experience, discover the joys of working with various wool fibres and warm soapy water to create your own unique piece of wetted felt art.
-And create your own unique piece of felt art through various techniques, additions and inclusions, and for the felt art and stitch, thinking about the stitch you might incorporate for accent once your piece has dried.
+Marieke will show you various techniques, additions and inclusions to highlight certain parts of your piece adding stitch for accent once your piece has dried.

 With roots in both of Holland and Wales, Marieke now lives in the Eden Valley and runs workshops in textiles, the environment and sustainability, taking inspiration from her beautiful Morland village in the Eden Valley.

 There will be a material charge payable to the tutor directly on the day of between £6 and £10 depending on what is made.

 “I’ve been thinking about last week’s workshop session.
 I am SO impressed with the loveliness of the Swallow barn.
 In the midst of this COVID world of chaos and uncertainty, it’s such a calm, safe space and I’m sure that everyone who visits will agree.
 I also appreciate the abundance of extra safety/hygiene measures that you’ve put in place.
 It works so well.
 Also, as Gwen mentioned, the extra space and its layout has made for a more social environment - it’s easier to chat and to look at what others are doing.
 I’m so glad I came, I feel uplifted, somewhat healed and much more positive as a result.
 Oh... and the salad lunch was just wonderful! “